alessionovel/llm-fact-checker/README.md

 ## Overview

 This tool reads statements from an Excel file, sends each statement to an LLM for analysis, and generates a results file containing the verification status (TRUE/FALSE/INSUFFICIENT INFO) along with confidence scores.
-The tool supports multiple LLM providers including Hugging Face and Google Gemini.
+The tool supports multiple LLM providers including Hugging Face, Google Gemini, and Azure OpenAI.

 ## Installation